 With our [re]start course, employability is the be-all and end-all.

 We’ve got a lot of experience of education and the Creative & Digital Industries.
-A lot.
-So much so, that if we put a figure on it you’d think we’re past our sell-by dates!
-But seriously, we’ve been doing this all our working lives and have a considerable amount of knowledge and skills to share.
+We’ve been doing this all our working lives.
+We’d like to share our knowledge and skills with you.